-There are hundreds of sayings that come to mind from the Old Testament and New Testaments.
-A few of some popular ones are within the made-up story below that shows how the expressions are used.
+There are hundreds of sayings that come to mind from the Old Testament and New Testament.
+A few of some popular ones are within the made-up stories listed below that shows how the expressions are used.
 The writer chose to show how the phrases can be used in a conversation rather than just listing them.

-See how many of common expressions you recognize from the story below.
+See how many of the common expressions you recognize.
 You might find some you have heard or have even used yourself.

-"A little bird told me" (Ecclesiastes 10:20) about this story.
-Even though you might not like what you read, you don't have to raise Cain (Genesis 4:8-9).
+"A little bird told me" (Ecclesiastes 10:20) that even though you might not like what you read, you don't have to raise Cain (Genesis 4:8-9).
 Some might think it is something "for the pits" (Genesis 37:24).
 Others will say, "You just hit the nail on the head" (Judges 5:26).

 Yesterday I went to church where the preacher "brought the house down!" just like Samson did (Judges 16:30).
 I saw someone I hadn't seen in a long time.
 She had lost so much weight she was "just skin and bones" (Job 19:20).
 I stopped staring at her and left the area "by the skin of my teeth" (Job 19:20) before she approached me.